kpsdev1/Treats-Sweet-Shop/TESTING.md

 ![image of Python testing blog views.py file](readme-docs/images/blog-views.jpg)
 </details>

-*Just to note, the settings.py file gave some **line too long** errors which are related to the default authorization, which I was told can be ignored in this file so I added the **Noqa** comment to them so that the linter would not read them, I also added the comment on a few lines through the project that did not make sense to breakup*
+*Just to note, the settings.py file gave some **line too long** errors which are related to the default authorization, which I was told can be ignored in this file so I added the **Noqa** comment to them so that the linter would not read them, I also added the comment on a few lines through the project that did not make sense to breakup.*
 - - -

 ### Lighthouse